earchibong/Springboot-EC2-Jenkins/springboot_dockercompse.md

 <br>

 - in the root directory of your app file, create a file named `Jenkinsfile`
-- create the Jenkinsfile as follows:

 <br>

 Here's an overview of the steps that will be included in the job:
 - Check out the source code from the GitHub repository.
 - Build the Spring Boot app with Maven or Gradle.
 - Build the Docker image and tag it with the ECR repository URL.
 - Push the Docker image to the ECR repository.
 - Deploy the Docker image to ECS using a task definition and a service.

 <br>